launchdarkly/java-core/lib/shared/test-helpers/CONTRIBUTING.md

 ./gradlew clean
 ```

-If you wish to use your generated SDK artifact by another Maven/Gradle project such as [java-server-sdk](https://github.com/launchdarkly/java-server-sdk), you will likely want to publish the artifact to your local Maven repository so that your other project can access it.
+If you wish to use your generated artifact by another Maven/Gradle project, you will likely want to publish the artifact to your local Maven repository so that your other project can access it.
 ```
 ./gradlew publishToMavenLocal
 ```